Sahar110201/habit-tracker/README.md

 Tyler - Team Director
 - Provided updates to JS files to fix any related bugs
 - Worked on css file to provide better responsivness of the webpage
+- Made an update to Motivational quotes to be limited to 1 per day based on individuals time zone

 # Reflection